 - 1. One new unit incorporated entirely within an existing residential unit. - 2.
 One new unit incorporated entirely within an existing accessory building, including garages. - 3.
 One new unit attached to and increasing the size of an existing residential unit or an existing accessory building. - 4.
 One new unit detached from and located on the same lot as an existing unit.
-A unit that is attached to another detached accessory building, but not another residential unit, or is attached by a breezeway or porch, is considered detached. - 5.
-Two newly constructed attached units (duplex) or two detached residential units on a vacant lot. - 6.
+A unit that is attached to another detached accessory building, but not another residential unit, or is attached by a breezeway or porch, is considered detached.

+- 5. Two newly constructed attached units (duplex) or two detached residential units on a vacant lot. - 6.
 A two-unit residential development in any of the configurations described above may be added to a newly created lot concurrently with an approval for a parcel map for an urban lot split, pursuant to AGMC Section 16.20.180, Parcel Maps for Urban Lot Splits. - 7.
 Up to two accessory dwelling units pursuant to AGMC Section 16.52.150, Accessory Dwelling Units, may be proposed in addition to the two units constructed pursuant to this Section.
-Only one accessory dwelling unit may be added to a lot created through an Urban Lot Split.
+One accessory dwelling unit may be added to a lot created through an Urban Lot Split, but only if the resulting lot is larger than 10,000 square feet in size.

-D. Parking.
+E. Parking.